Samuel Morse: Patent

 Morse with his recorder.
 Photograph taken by Mathew Brady in 1857.

 Morse received a patent for the telegraph in 1847, at the old Beylerbeyi Palace (the present Beylerbeyi Palace was built in 1861–1865 on the same location) in Istanbul, which was issued by Sultan Abdülmecid, who personally tested the new invention.
 He was elected an Associate Fellow of the American Academy of Arts and Sciences in 1849.
 The original patent went to the Breese side of the family after the death of Samuel Morse.

 In 1856, Morse went to Copenhagen and visited the Thorvaldsens Museum, where the sculptor's grave is in the inner courtyard.
 He was received by King Frederick VII, who decorated him with the Order of the Dannebrog for the telegraph.
 Morse expressed his wish to donate his Thorvaldsen portrait from 1831 in Rome to the king.
-The Thorvaldsen portrait today belongs to Margrethe II of Denmark.
+The Thorvaldsen portrait today belongs to Margrethe II, the abdicated Queen of Denmark.

 The Morse telegraphic apparatus was officially adopted as the standard for European telegraphy in 1851.
 Only the United Kingdom (with its extensive overseas empire) kept the needle telegraph of Cooke and Wheatstone.
 (Note: "It was in the month of J, a century ago, that Franklin made his celebrated experiment with the Electric Kite, by means of which he demonstrated the identity of electricity and lightning".)

 In 1858, Morse introduced wired communication to Latin America when he established a telegraph system in Puerto Rico, then a Spanish Colony.
 Morse's oldest daughter, Susan Walker Morse (1819–1885), would often visit her uncle Charles Pickering Walker, who owned the Hacienda Concordia in the town of Guayama.
 During one of her visits, she met Edward Lind, a Danish merchant who worked in his brother-in-law's Hacienda La Henriqueta in the town of Arroyo.
 They later married.
 Lind purchased the Hacienda from his sister when she became a widow.
 Morse, who often spent his winters at the Hacienda with his daughter and son-in-law, set a two-mile telegraph line connecting his son-in-law's Hacienda to their house in Arroyo.
 The line was inaugurated on March 1, 1859, in a ceremony flanked by the Spanish and American flags.
 The first words transmitted by Samuel Morse that day in Puerto Rico were:

 Puerto Rico, beautiful jewel!
 When you are linked with the other jewels of the Antilles in the necklace of the world's telegraph, yours will not shine less brilliantly in the crown of your Queen!